DiomedesDominguez/AdminLTE.NET/README.md

 PostSharp, in the other hand, is mandatory.
 If it's repetitive, it can be automated and I personally can't have a project without it and you should also have it.
 I'm saving more than 5k lines of code in a small project  just by using it.
 You can use the essentials version if you want to or apply for a full lifetime edition for free at https://www.postsharp.net/purchase/discounts

 I accept suggestions and recommendations.

+## GOALS
+Update all references
+Replicate the AdminLTE v3 https://github.com/ColorlibHQ/AdminLTE/tree/v3-dev
+Recreate the N-layers structure of the project.
+Create the package for the marketplace
+Create a .NET Core package.